-- A. All classes listed in the current GCR (both National and Regional) must be accommodated.
-This rule is to allow a place to compete for any car prepared to a GCR class but does not restrict classes from being consolidated because of limited participation. - B. Solo Street Prepared and Street Mod class cars are accommodated provided that they have the required PHA safety equipment. - C. SCCA Vintage-legal cars will also be eligible for PHA events.
-These cars may be prepared to current SCCA Vintage rules, and the burden of proof of legality shall fall to the competitor. - D. Other classes may be adopted locally as needed, so long as PHA safety requirements are met.
+- A. All classes listed in the current GCR (National and Regional) must be accommodated.
+This rule is to allow a place to compete for any car prepared to a GCR class, but does not restrict classes from being consolidated due to limited participation. - B. Solo Street Prepared and Street Mod class cars are accommodated if they have the required PHA safety equipment. - C. SCCA Vintage-legal cars will also be eligible for PHA events.
+These cars may be prepared to current SCCA Vintage rules, and the burden of proof of legality shall fall to the competitor. - D. Other classes may be adopted as needed, as long as PHA safety requirements are met.
 These classes may include Specials, Rally, Legends, or other classes.
 All such classes will be listed in the Supplemental Regulations for the series or event.